Amos47/2400/Chapter1/Ch01_Basics.md

 #### Information technology

 What then of the overlap between information and technology?
 What exactly is it?
 Turns out it's a long story, stretching all the way back to prehistory.
-An excellent introduction is provided by a book in the openbookproject.
+An excellent introduction is provided by a book in the *openbookproject*.

 [Interested?](http://openbookproject.net/courses/intro2ict/history/history.html)